Orpheus-3145/Libft/README.md

 # Libft_fullpower
-Implementation of standard C functions and other frequently used, see subject_libft.pdf for info
+Implementation of some C functions standard or user-definied, see subject_libft.pdf for info